LEGO/woof/docs/README.md

 ```
 ## Limitations of SLF4J bindings

 Currently, markers do nothing.
-You can get the same behaviour easily with context when using the direct __Woof__ api with filters and printers.
+You can get the same behaviour easily with context when using the direct `woof` api with filters and printers.

 # Can I use __http4s__?

+Yes you can.
+If you want to see internal logs from `http4s`, use the `SLF4J` module from above.
+If you want to use the context capabilities in `woof`, there's a module for adding correlation IDs to each request with a simple middleware.

+> NOTE: The correlation ID is also added to the response header when using this middleware

+Consider the following `http4s` route:

 ```scala mdoc
 import org.http4s.{HttpRoutes, Response}